phaseshiftsoftware/quasar/README.md

 # Project Quasar

-uasar is the codename for the next generation of the PhaseShiftSoftware.com homepage.
+Quasar is the codename for the next generation of the PhaseShiftSoftware.com homepage.
 This is a complete re-write in Node.js, and a complete restyling using the LESS CSS tool.